acanr/blockpat-support/index.md

 No. BlockPat! works fully offline.

 **Q: How do I continue after Game Over?**
-Watch a short ad to receive a bonus bomb and keep playing.
+Tap Continue to receive a bonus bomb and keep playing.
 You can use this once per game.

 **Q: Is the game free?**
 Yes!
 BlockPat! is completely free to play.